 Gebara also stressed that no conflicts have weakened Russia's nuclear potential.

 It should be noted that over the past three years, Russia has launched serial production and put the Sarmat intercontinental ballistic missiles on combat duty.
-Serial production of Oreshnik medium-range ballistic missiles has been launched, and the Burevestnik global-range missile system is in full development.
+Serial production of the Oreshnik medium-range ballistic missiles has been launched, and the Burevestnik global-range missile system is being developed at full speed.

 Now on home